 Now that you have read and analyzed these essays yourself, do you feel you have a better grasp of the types of experiences that can establish a convincing case for your grad school candidacy?
 Build on your confidence by making a list of the experiences you have had that will create a compelling scene to grab your reader’s attention from the first sentence.
 You don’t want to let them go until they have reached the final, satisfying conclusion.

 - Open with a colorful, vivid anecdote or a thought-provoking question to engage the reader’s interest right from the start.

 - Hold the reader’s interest by building on your narrative, sentence by sentence, adding new information, reinforcing your case for admission, and revealing your self-reflection and insights.

 - When you first begin to write, imagine that you are telling your story in person to a friend over coffee.
 This will help you get it down in your natural voice without worrying about having a “writer’s” style.
 Once your story is “on paper,” you can begin to edit it into a substantive draft, finessing it for clarity, length, and impact.

 - Refer back to your opening when you conclude your essay, bringing your story full circle.

 In the next post in this series, we’ll show you how to choose a theme for your exemplary statement of purpose.

-Work one-on-one with an expert who will walk you through the process of creating a slam-dunk application when you check out our catalog of application services.
+Work one-on-one with an expert who will walk you through the process of creating a slam-dunk application: .
 Our admissions consultants have read thousands of essays and know the exact ingredients of an outstanding essay.